-The graph illustrates a number of characteristics of clear and effective results reporting.
+The graph shown above illustrates a number of characteristics of clear and effective results reporting.

-- A figure number is provided for reference to the graph in the text. - Both axes and units of measure are clearly labeled. - Trend lines report data for a key customer requirement-on-time delivery. - Results are presented for several years. - An arrow indicates that an upward trend is good for this measure.
+- A figure number is provided for reference to the graph in the text. - Both axes and units of measure are clearly labeled. - Trend lines report data for a key patient/customer requirement-use of beta blockers with acute myocardial infarction. - Results are presented for several years for this three-hospital system. - An arrow indicates that an upward trend is good for this measure. - Appropriate comparisons are shown clearly.

-- Appropriate comparisons are shown clearly. - The organization shows, using a single graph, that its three product lines are separately tracked for ontime delivery.
+■ The organization shows, using a single graph, that its three hospitals are separately tracked for beta blocker use.

-To help interpret the Scoring Guidelines (page 53), the following comments on the graphed results would be appropriate:
+To help interpret the Scoring Guidelines (page 55), the following comments on the graphed results would be appropriate:

-- The current overall organizational performance level is excellent.
-This conclusion is supported by the comparison with industry competitors and with a "world-class" level. - The organization shows excellent improvement trends. - Product Line A is the current performance leader-showing sustained high performance (on-time delivery) and a slightly positive trend.
-Product Line B shows rapid improvement.
-Its delivery schedule is near that of the best industry competitor but trails the "world-class" level. - Product Line C-identified in the application as a new product-is having early problems with ontime delivery.
+- The current overall organizational performance level is good.
+This conclusion is supported by the comparison with competitors and with a benchmark level. - The organization shows excellent improvement trends. - Hospital A is the current performance leader-showing sustained high performance and a slightly positive trend.
+Hospital B shows rapid improvement.
+It is near that of the best competitor but trails the benchmark level. - Hospital C-identified as a new acquisition in the application-is having early problems with ensuring beta blocker use.
 (The organization should briefly explain these problems.)